THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 Note to self, stop putting money in your mouth when in a hurry at the checkout line!

 #10.
-The Secret Service was originally made to fight counterfeiting.
+The creation of the Secret Service was to fight counterfeiting.

-In July of 1865, the U.S. Secret Service was created during the Civil War to fight counterfeiting.
+In July 1865, Congress created the U.S. Secret Service to fight counterfeiting.

 #11.
 Before the Federal Reserve in 1913, each bank printed its own money.